streptomyces/advancedR/README.md

 ### Scope and Environments ###
 ##############################

+# Scope of a variable is where, in a running program, it is
+# accessible.

+x <- 42;

+# Functions and environments define the scope of variables
+# in them.
+In an R session the default environment is the global
+# environment named .GlobalEnv

 # Lexical scope: Functions are evaluated in the environment
 # in which they are defined.
 #